chenh1gis/MADE_docker_v1/src/README.md

 ## Command Line Options

-Given the allelic information over those key codon positions, the strength of egg passage adaptation will be measured and the vaccine efficacy will be predicted for a candidate influenza vaccine strain.
+Given the allelic information over those key codon positions, the strength of egg passage adaptation will be measured and the vaccine effectiveness will be predicted for a candidate influenza vaccine strain.

 ### Input files